clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

       Figure 2: :guilabel:`Microsoft Device Login - Azure CLI`

 #.
-Once you enter the authentication code, the website changes to a screen to
+Once you enter the authentication code, the website displays a screen to
    enter your existing Microsoft Azure credentials.

 #.
 Log in with your existing MS Azure account credentials.
-Once complete, the
+The
-   browser screen changes again as shown in figure 3.
-The screen shows you have signed into the Microsoft Cross-platform Command Line Interface application on your device and you can close the window.
+   browser screen shows you have signed into the Microsoft Cross-platform Command Line Interface application on your device, as shown in figure 3.
+   You can close the page.

    .. figure:: /_figures/azure/azure-3.png
       :scale: 50 %